yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Create a project to get started window, TailspinToys is highlighted in the Project name box, Private is highlighted in the Visibility box, and Create project is highlighted at the bottom.](images/stepbystep/media/image57.png "Create a project window")

-6. Once the Project is created, click on the **Repos** menu option in the left-hand navigation.
+6. Once the Project is created, choose the **Repos** menu option in the left-hand navigation.

     ![In the TailspinToys project window, Repos is highlighted in the left-hand navigation.](images/stepbystep/media/image58.png "TailspinToys navigation window")

 7. On the *Repos* page for the **TailspinToys** repository and locate the "Push an existing repository from command line" section.
-Click the **Copy push commands to clipboard** button to copy the contents of the panel.
+Choose the **Copy push commands to clipboard** button to copy the contents of the panel.
 We're going to use these commands in an upcoming step.

     ![In the "Add some code!" window, URLs appear to clone to your computer or push an existing repository from command line.](images/stepbystep/media/image59.png "TailspinToys is empty.
 Add some code! window")